ksruthi1992/ava/docs/ava_report2.md

 #### <a name="hardwarerequirements"></a>Hardware Requirements

-The AVA website will not require any high-end devices.
+The Ava website will not require any high-end devices.
 It only will require a hardware with stable internet access.
 Therefore, system interaction will require:

 * A client device which can access internet [personal computer, laptop, smartphone]
 * Web Browser